entropyxyz/entropy-docs/docs/03-Validators.md

 It has the following features:

 - The **signing client** [src](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server/src/signing_client) which handles listeners for the different protocol sessions.
 The protocol transport is handled by the **entropy-protocol** crate [src](https://github.com/entropyxyz/entropy-core/tree/master/crates/protocol) [API](https://docs-api-entropy-core.vercel.app/entropy_protocol/index.html).
-- An **encrypted key-value store** [src](https://github.com/entropyxyz/entropy-core/tree/master/crypto/kvdb) [API](https://docs-api-entropy-core.vercel.app/kvdb/index.html) for key shares, which are submitted by the user.
+- An **encrypted key-value store** [src](https://github.com/entropyxyz/entropy-core/tree/master/crypto/kvdb) [API](https://docs-api-entropy-core.vercel.app/kvdb/index.html) for key shares and other secret data, which are submitted by the user.
 Built with [sled](https://docs.rs/sled/latest/sled).
-- Executes programs - upon which a decision is made as to whether to participate in signing a given message.
+- Executes [programs](ProgramFeatures) - upon which a decision is made as to whether to participate in signing a given message.
-- An **HTTP API** for communication with users, with the entropy chain node, and with other threshold servers.
+- An **[HTTP API](https://docs-api-entropy-core.vercel.app/entropy_tss)** for communication with users, with the entropy chain node, and with other threshold servers.
-- An account for submitting transactions to the Entropy chain.
+- An account for submitting extrinsics (transactions) to the Entropy chain.
+For example, when the distributed key generation protocol runs successfully during user registration, each TSS server sends a confirmation to the chain by submitting a transaction.

 ### Usage